rimcoin/Paper/README.md

 Alice has 5 Rimcoin.
 Bob has 2.6 Rimcoin.

 Alice broadcasts to a random node, Node A, send 2 Rimcoin to Bob.
-And here is a digital signature, to prove I own these Rimcoin.
+And here is my proof ID, to prove I own these Rimcoin.

 Next, Node A updates it's balance file, then contacts all other nodes with the same data.